aesirkth/launchpad-controller/README.md

 10. (optional) connect the Arduino to a computer with a USB cable
 11. (optional) control the Launch Pad Station with the GUI found on [aesirkth/GroundStation](https://github.com/aesirkth/GroundStation)

-> Use (optional) steps when no using the Launch Pad Station Gateway
+> Use (optional) steps when not using the Launch Pad Station Gateway

 ## Launch Pad Station Gateway